GitToby/tobydevlin.com-2.0/content/blog/2020-11-14-restoring-my-college-vb-net-application-p1.md

 ...
 ```

 But from here we can update enough in order to create the actual files!
 We will first need to rename the images to provide a little more context - the pipeline can then do the rest.
 Each image is part $i$ of $n$, by naming them as such I can just merge them later on without too much fuss.
-After we have files its a matter of partial rewrites based off the .net code.
+After we have files its a matter of partial rewrites based off the partial VB .net code.

-## Moving to .NET
+## Moving to VB .NET

 Now I have managed to convert all these images to (somewhat comprehensive) text files, the process to .NET can begin.
 This, however, is actually a pretty manual process after dumping all the code into 1 file.
 The snippet below is the aggregator for the separate files, which is then renamed to .vb extension for processing.
 To do this I can leverage the power of regexp, as I did in my project, to complete this!